MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 ## Installation package overview

-You can use a client installation package to install [!INCLUDE[prodshort](../includes/prodshort.md)] on additional client computers without having to physically go to each client computer and use the [!INCLUDE[prodshort](../includes/prodshort.md)] installation wizard.
-When you create an installation package, the installation package stores the files required to install a custom configured [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
+You can use a client installation package to install Dynamics GP on additional client computers without having to physically go to each client computer and use the Dynamics GP installation wizard.
+When you create an installation package, the installation package stores the files required to install a custom configured Dynamics GP installation.

 We recommend that you install the following components on each client computer.
-You can install these components from the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 media.
+You can install these components from the Dynamics GP 2018 media.

 -   Microsoft Windows Installer 4.5